OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

           | int = 4

-        <p>the type of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the type of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'</p>

   </p>